datakurre/experimental.promises/README.rst

 Whenever some add-on code
-requires a value to be computed asynchronously, it tries to look it from the futures at first and only then defines a promise to compute that value.
+requires a value to be computed asynchronously, it tries to request for a named future result at first and only then submits a promise function to compute result for that future.

-If any promises are defined, the initial response is never published, but instead the promise functions are executed in parallel threads separate from the default Zope threads and their return values are collected
+If any futures are submitted, the initial response is never published, but instead the current transaction is aborted and the submitted promise functions are executed in parallel threads separate from the default Zope threads (or even in parallel processes) and their return values are collected
 (see also the documentation of ``concurrent.futures`` in Python).

-When all promises have been resolved, the original request is cloned, resolved values are set as futures and a new internal request is dispatched.
+When all promise functions have been resolved, the original request is cloned, resolved values are set as futures and a new internal request is dispatched.

-After this second pass, the add-on code can use the now available futures, not set any more promises, and finally, the response is published all the way to the browser.
+After this second pass, the add-on code can use the now available futures, not submit more futures, and finally, the response is published all the way to the browser.